-- Risk and impact: Sub-projects should ideally be of low environment and social risks with high impact and tailored to suit the level of capacity within each community; - Labor intensive: They must have a minimum labor intensity (percentage of sub-project budget going to labor) of 70% and require only simple tools for completion; - Common land: All sub-projects must be located on common or public (donated) land and cannot be located on private land;

-- Duration: The duration of the sub-project implementation cannot be more than eight months - Environmental and social impacts: The sub-project must pass all the environmental and social safeguard measures outlined in the ESMF which provide a guide on negative list; - Proximity: sub-projects are provided as much as possible in the immediate localities of the people in need mainly to accommodate female participants; - Complementarities: Sub-projects should be properly sequenced with other agricultural activities to maximize impact and not compete with agricultural projects or voluntary work.
-The sub-projects may also be linked to the livelihood strategies of the targeted communities; - Maintenance: Sub-projects must be such that the community is able to do maintenance by themselves; and - Gender sensitivity: As much as possible, priority should be given to sub-projects that involve women and which contribute to reducing women's regular work burden and increase access to productive assets.
+- Risk and impact: Sub-projects should ideally be of low to substantial environment and social risks with high impact and tailored to suit the level of capacity within each community; - Labor intensive: They must have a minimum labor intensity (percentage of sub-project budget going to labor) of 70% and require only simple tools for completion; - Common land: All sub-projects must be located on common or public (donated) land and cannot be located on private land; - Duration: The duration of the sub-project implementation cannot be more than eight months - Environmental and social impacts: The sub-project must pass all the environmental and social safeguard measures outlined in the ESMF which provide a guide on negative list; - Proximity: sub-projects are provided as much as possible in the immediate localities of the people in need mainly to accommodate female participants; - Complementarities: Sub-projects should be properly sequenced with other agricultural activities to maximize impact and not compete with agricultural projects or voluntary work.
+The sub-projects may also be linked to the livelihood strategies of the targeted communities; - Maintenance: Sub-projects must be such that the community is able to do maintenance by themselves; and - Gender sensitivity: As much as possible, priority should be given to sub-projects that involve women and which contribute to reducing women's regular work burden and increase access to productive assets. - Conflict sensitive: sub-project should be accepted by the whole community and be implemented in the right location in a manner not causing conflict among stakeholders, within the community or between refugee and host community.